angusfung/population-based-training/README.md

 # TODO:
 * Try different exploration and exploitation methods (e.g truncation)
+* How does the learning rate decay in adam affect PBT's own learning rate exploration / exploitation?
 * Bug: fix cases where workers end up with "nan" weights (due to aggressive initialization of hyperparameters e.g -50 to 50 or -20 to 20 for the `exp` model, the loss becomes a very large negative number leading to "nan" backprops).
 Since "nan" < `x` is always `False`, these workers are dead